 Bachelor of Arts in Health Care Administration

 By pursuing your healthcare administration degree online, you can earn an education in a field that is dedicated to helping improve the lives of current and potential patients.
 When you earn your Bachelor of Arts in Health Care Administration degree from Ashford University, you prepare yourself to pursue a variety of healthcare administration positions.
 If you are passionate about helping others with your administrative skills but do not necessarily want to become a physician, then consider pursuing a degree in healthcare administration.
 Learn the academic and professional skills needed to build a solid foundation for career mobility among healthcare professionals

 What you will learn

-Your Bachelor of Arts in Health Care Administration degree features an interdisciplinary and integrated learning approach, and explores health administration, regulation and financing, health care planning and health policy.
+Your bachelor’s in healthcare administration features an interdisciplinary and integrated learning approach, and explores health administration, regulation and financing, healthcare planning and health policy.
 You will also delve into the social, political, ethical, legal, and economic factors contributing to the complexity of the US healthcare system.
 Upon completion of your healthcare administration degree, you will be able to:

 - Explore cultural and social-demographic variables influencing the delivery of healthcare services